fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ### Partial active patterns

+*Partial active patterns* share the syntax of parameterized patterns, but their active recognizers accept only one argument.
+A *Partial active pattern* must return an `Option<'T>`.

     let (|DivisibleBy|_|) by n =
-        if n % by = 0 then Some DivisibleBy else None
+        if n % by = 0
+        then Some DivisibleBy
+        else None

     let fizzBuzz = function
         | DivisibleBy 3 & DivisibleBy 5 -> "FizzBuzz"